B-210, General Policy

 TANF and SNAP

-The PCH is the household member or person designated to have primary responsibility for security and access to the household's benefits in the EBT account.
-Staff establish the case name as the PCH, even if the person is a disqualified member.
+The PCH is the head of household (HOH) with the primary responsibility of security and access to the household's benefits in the EBT account.
+Staff establish the HOH as the PCH, even if the person is a disqualified member.

-• If the TANF Eligibility Determination Group (EDG) has a protective payee or representative payee, establish this person as the PCH.
+• If the TANF Eligibility Determination Group (EDG) lists a protective payee or representative payee, establish this person as the PCH.

-• If a SNAP recipient is a resident of a drug and alcohol (D&A) treatment or group living arrangement (GLA) facility and the D&A or GLA facility is the person's authorized representative (AR), establish the AR as the PCH.
+• If a SNAP recipient lives as a resident in a drug and alcohol (D&A) treatment or group living arrangement (GLA) facility, and the D&A or GLA facility acts as the person's authorized representative (AR), establish the facility AR as the PCH.

 If the TANF and SNAP EDGs have...then...